 The best noise-cancelling earbuds are essential if you want to block out the world and fully enjoy your music when you’re out and about.
-Now that we’re getting back onto planes, trains and automobiles once again, we’re reminded of just how loud travel can be, and earbuds that can block out distracting noises are nigh-on essential if you want to be able to concentrate on whatever you’re listening to.
+Whether it's along a busy street, on a noisy plane or in a chatty office earbuds that can block out distracting sounds are nigh-on essential if you want to be able to concentrate on whatever you’re listening to.

 The best noise-cancelling earbuds don’t just use padding or a good seal to keep the outside world at bay, they use active noise-cancelling tech.
 We’ll shorten this to 'ANC' for this list to save your eyes the extra three words, but what this means is that a microphone on the outside of the buds “listens” to the outside world and pumps the inverse version of those soundwaves to cancel out extraneous noise.

-By its very nature ANC sounds expensive, but over the last few years prices for earbuds with ANC have dropped massively.
+When describing it, ANC sounds like expensive technology, but over the last few years prices for earbuds with ANC have dropped massively.
 ANC involves quite complicated processing, which meant it was limited to larger headphones or chunkier earbuds in the past – but this is rapidly improving too.
 The best noise-cancelling earbuds give you the pocketable physical form of the best wireless earbuds, but still with the noise-stopping power of the best noise-cancelling headphones.